RobinChen121/robinchen121.github.io/_pages/publications.md

 nav_order: 1
 ---

-I have a passion for coding and mathematics, and I enjoy applying these skills to solve operational challenges in business through computer programming and mathematical modeling.
+I have a passion for coding and mathematics, and I enjoy learning and applying different methods/skills to solve business operational challenges through computer programming and mathematical modeling.

 <br>
 ### Reviewer activity